11AbiRam11/ETL_Py-to-Sql/README.md

 │   ├── api_pipeline.py     # Fetches, filters, and transforms data from the Alpha Vantage API.
 │   └── Load_psql.py        # Connects to the database, creates the table, and loads the data.
 ├── logs/
-│   └── ...                 # Contains month-wise subdirectories, each holding timestamped logs of ETL runs for that month (e.g., `logs/YYYY-MM/output_timestamp.txt`).
+│   └── ...                 # Contains month-wise subdirectories for timestamped logs.
 ├── scripts/
 │   └── master.py           # The entry point script that orchestrates the ETL run, logging, and notifications.
 ├── tests/